 Until recently I worked full time as an Accountant in an office based role.
 Having just collected my twenty year long service award I decided that I wanted a change, to take a break from work and spend some time doing something different than the nine to five for a while.
 So with the support of my husband I was able to quit my job for a few months (three/six/nine/twelve – we are currently negotiating!) and think about what it was that I wanted out of life.
 My list isn’t hugely ambitious, I want to finally learn to drive, to volunteer at my local library and at a local wildlife rescue centre.
 I want to read more, to learn to knit, to spend time experimenting with vegan cookery.
 I would like to learn another language and get all those jobs done that we never got round to when we were both working.
-But, more than all of this, I want to finally shed the weight that has caused me so much discomfort and embarrassment, that has knocked my confidence and stopped me fully living my life for as long as I can remember.
+But, more than this, I want to get my health back on track and undo the damage that 20 years stuck in an office, along with “living the high life”, has caused.

 I have struggled with my weight for all of my adult life, despite the fact that I constantly seem to be starting a diet (although not actually sticking to it for long!).
 I used to have varying degrees of success with my weight loss, often losing a stone and a half before losing my mojo.
 However, since I married seven years ago even my half-hearted attempts at weight loss yield no success.
 My husband and I share a love of delicious vegan meals (in very large portions), of socialising at the weekend with a bottle of vegan wine or two and tucking into vegan nibbles in front of Netflix at night.
 I also eat far more chips than I ever did since I went vegan!!
 This coupled with the fact that although I want to lose weight I otherwise lead a very comfortable and settled life, means that I have just got fatter and fatter since getting wed.